Guide to a Happier, Saner Law Practice Using Meditation and Mindfulness

 One of the primary responsibilities for most lawyers is to control the outcome of his or her cases.
 Not only must we strive to affect, mold and predict the future, we also need to be on guard for anything that may come up to impede our desired outcome.
 It’s no wonder that so many lawyers suffer from anxiety, stress, depression and substance abuse.

 Anxiety – where the trouble begins – is defined as “a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.”
 One of the most effective ways to deal with anxiety is mindfulness and meditation.

 In addition the the book, we offer courses.
-The next eight-week The Anxious Lawyer course will start in January 2015.
+The next eight-week The Anxious Lawyer course will start on January 28, 2015.
 Please join our mailing list for more details as it becomes available.

 During the eight weeks, you will: